The Returning Officer (RO) appoints around 500 people to help run the elections held within the Royal Borough.

 Individuals who are interested in working at future elections should register their interest by completing the online form below:

-Our next scheduled elections for the Police and Crime Commissioner for the Thames Valley have been postponed until Thursday 6 May 2021.
+Our next scheduled elections for the Police and Crime Commissioner for the Thames Valley are being held on Thursday 6 May 2021.

 Every year, the Electoral Registration Officer (ERO) employs a number of electoral registration canvassers to make visits to properties in the borough to collect the electoral registration details of householders.

 Canvassers are required to assist householders with filling out the forms and returning them to the Elections Office.
 This information is used to compile the revised register of electors.
 The next revised register will be the 2022 Register of Electors which is due to be published on Wednesday 1 December 2021.
 We will be recruiting canvassers to help with the compilation of the 2022 Register of Electors between July and September 2021.